Information for Applicants 2026

 - work for a local authority or local authority partnership in a school advisory capacity.

-- have the support of their Headteacher or equivalent (Principal, MD, CEO, Head of Service).
+- have the support of their Headteacher or equivalent (Principal, MD, CEO, Head of Service) which should be submitted as a signed and dated acknowledging all compulsory taught sessions and attendance at the National EdD Summer School

 Structure of National EdD (Wales)